K-PaaS/application-platform-guide-eng/install/portal/container_type.md

 Succeeded
 ```

-If the corresponding Stemcell is not uploaded, copy the corresponding IaaS environment and version stemcell link from [bosh.io Stemcell] (https://bosh.io/stemcells/) and execute the following command.
+If the corresponding Stemcell is not uploaded, copy the Stemcell link to the corresponding IaaS environment and version from [bosh.io Stemcell](https://bosh.io/stemcells/) and run the following command.

 ```
 # Example of Stemcell Upload Command